Kaymone1/Catch-ME/README.md

 https://www.w3schools.com/howto/howto_css_overlay.asp

 #Unsolved Mysteries
 I wasn't able to get the player interaction to show but I was only able to show 1 players score.
 I've reached my other set goals but I had alot of difficulty displaying 2 players.
+My images also keep disappearing everytime I deploy.